-In Section E.3, page 42, the applicant states the proposed project is the only effective alternative it considered and explains why the alternative is the most effective to meet the need.
+In Section E.3, page 43, the applicant states the proposed project is the only effective alternative it considered and explains why the alternative is the most effective to meet the need.
 The applicant states:

 "The proposed project offers the only effective alternative.
-Being one of the few addiction recovery centers aiding the indigent population, the additional CDT beds and new site will allow for better access for this population.
+Being one of the few addiction recovery centers aiding the indigent population, this new site will allow for better access for this population.
 The proposed location is now on a bus line and has easy access to major thoroughfares making travel easier and more accessible to the patient population currently served by ARCA.
-Forsyth County has offered a highly beneficial and cost-effective opportunity for ARCA to improve and expand its service offerings.
+Forsyth County has offered a highly-beneficial and cost-effective opportunity for ARCA to improve and expand its service offerings.
 The new site would also allow for greater future training and growth opportunities due to its more efficient layout and space.
-The existing location and facility do not provide the level of opportunity provided at the new location.
-The new beds are clearly needed based on the high level of deferrals that ARCA experiences even throughout the COVID19 pandemic."
+The existing location and facility do not provide the level of opportunity provided at the new location."